-CEs and sites must record meal counts on the Daily Meal Count and Attendance Record (At-risk) (H1535-AT), or an alternate form.
-The Daily Meal Count and Attendance Record (At-risk) (H1535-AT), or alternate form must be completed in ink or other non-erasable form and all changes to the form must be initialed and dated by the person making the change.
+CEs and sites must record meal counts on the Daily Meal Count and Attendance Record (H1535), or an alternate form.
+The Daily Meal Count and Attendance Record (H1535), or alternate form must be completed in ink or other non-erasable form and all changes to the form must be initialed and dated by the person making the change.

-CEs and sites using alternate documentation must ensure all information, including the certification statement and spaces for date and signature, contained on the TDA developed forms is contained on the CE or sites alternate documentation and available for review, to avoid disallowances.
+CEs and sites using alternate documentation must ensure all information, including the certification statement, contained on the TDA developed forms is contained on the CE or sites alternate documentation and available for review, to avoid disallowances.